fyupeng/rpc-netty-framework/README.md

 Throws an exception `Failed to register service Exception`

-The reason is that the registration center is not activated or the registration center address port is not specified.
+The reason is that the registry is not started or the address and port of the registry are not specified, or the port access of the server where `Nacos` is located fails due to a firewall problem.

 - NotSuchMethodException